opencybersecurityalliance/oxa/ingestion/ecs resources/README.md

 ## Other contributions
 - [Sekoia](https://sekoia.io) SOC platform proposes a [pack in parsers](https://github.com/SEKOIA-IO/intake-formats) to transform multiple datasources events into ECS format
+> Note: if you are viewing this file and are doing something that could help the community, please update the page